wolfiestyle/rtk/core/README.md

   used in popular GUI toolkits.
 Things are done with just structs and traits.
 - No predefined containers: There are no things like `RelativeLayout` where you create a container object and add widgets into it.
 Any regular struct can be made a container.
-- Immediate layout: the layout process is made in a immediate way with just function calls.
+- Immediate layout: the layout process is made in an immediate way with just function calls.
   All widgets have position and size that is updated in the `update_layout` method.
 - Derivable traits: You can easily create new widgets by deriving most of the required traits.
 It's aimed to be an easy DIY widget toolkit.
 - Automatic event dispatch: event propagation in custom widgets is fully handled by the library using visitors.
-Just derive `Visitor` and it's done.
+Just derive `Visitable` and it's done.
 - Fully static dispatched: There is no dyn trait used at all.
 Everything is done statically using generics and the visitor pattern.
 If you need dynamic dispatch, you can derive enum dispatch types.